Rio Hondo College logo

 Transfers to: UC, CSU

-This is a first semester course for art and non-art majors interested in developing basic painting skills.
+This is an introductory course for all students interested in developing basic painting skills.
 The course explores both traditional and contemporary painting techniques while stressing an ability to perceive and define shape, contour, volume, texture, space, and light using acrylic or oil painting media.
-Emphasis is on learning the techniques of painting, understanding the use of color, strengthening observation and rendering skills, while providing an understanding of the historical and cultural development of painting in human expression and creativity.
-Students are advised to have some drawing skills before taking this class.
+Emphasis is placed on learning the techniques of painting, understanding the use of color, and strengthening observation and rendering skills while providing an understanding of the historical and cultural development of painting in human expression and creativity.
+Students are advised to have some drawing skills before taking this course.

 ART 140 - Ceramics I (3.0 units)